-Anne Anlin ChengEnglish and African American Studies
+Anne Anlin ChengEnglish and Program in American Studies

 When Professor Anne Cheng strolls the halls of Princeton, she isn't simply making her way to class.
 She is also taking a walk down memory lane.

 A faculty member in the Department of English and in the Program in American Studies, Cheng is also a fond Princeton alumna who started her career studying English in the very department in which she now teaches.

 Cheng, who specializes in race studies and psychoanalytic theory in 20th-century American literature, recalls her early days at Princeton as crucial to her intellectual development.
 “Princeton opened up possibilities I had never entertained,” she says.